Pete Horn

 Pete Horn was the head boys basketball at McCaskey for 20 seasons (1972-73 to 1992-93), during which the Red Tornado won eight Lancaster-Lebanon League section titles (1973, 1974, 1975, 1980, 1982, 1983, 1984, 1989) and five league championships (1973, 1980, 1982, 1983, 1993).
 He finished with a 348-166 win-loss record at McCaskey, the fourth-most coaching wins in league history.

 He was selected as L-L League section Coach of the Year six times.
 He also was athletic director at McCaskey from 1978 to 1998.
 He has the fourth most wins in the history of the L-L Basketball League.
-Horn also coached at Lancaster Country Day, Franklin & Marshall College, West Nottingham Academy, Freedom and at Washington and Ocean City, New Jersey, high schools.
+Horn also coached at Lancaster Country Day, The Hill School, Franklin & Marshall College, West Nottingham Academy, Freedom and at Washington and Ocean City, New Jersey, high schools.
 His overall coaching record is 495-180.

 Horn was named the McCaskey coach on May 16, 1972.
 At the time, McCaskey had just completed its last season as a member of the historic Central Penn League, going 4-12 in league play and 10-12 overall in the 1971-72 season.
 The Tornado had not had a winning season since the 1950s.